jfcloutier/karma_agency/README.md

 * perceptions once had
 * actions once intended and taken

-`karma` searches for competent logic programs.
 A GM's `believer` is competent to the extent that it correctly models the GM's umwelt.
 A GM's `predictor` is competent to the extent that it makes predictions that are not contradicted by prediction errors.
-A GM's `enactor` is competent to the extent that it the actions it intends, when they are taken, realize goal beliefs or validate opinion beliefs.
+A GM's `enactor` is competent to the extent that the actions it intends, when they are taken, realize or validate beliefs.

-When revising from new experience the "competency logic programs" of a GM, `karma` searches, in order, for
+When revising the "competency logic programs" of a GM, `karma` searches, in order, for

 1. A more reliable `predictor`
-2. An implied `believer`
+2. A `believer` implied by the `predictor`
 3. A more effective `enactor`

-A "proto" `predictor` is searched for with the shape:
+The Apperception Engine searches for a "proto" `predictor` with the shape:

 predicted(ChildGMBeliefName1, Value1) :- perceived(ChildGMBeliefName2, Value2), perceived(ChildGMBeliefName3, Value3),...
 ...

-A `believer` is then searched for by taking conjunctions in the bodies of the `predictor` rules and using them to define beliefs.
+A `believer` is then searched by taking conjunctions in the bodies of the `predictor` rules and using them to define beliefs.
 For example:

 believed(BeliefName1) :- perceived(ChildGMBeliefName2, Value2), perceived(ChildGMBeliefName3, Value3).